Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Generating Function Semantics

-where $E$ is an arithmetic expression, $B$ is a Boolean expression, and $p \in [0,1]$. \end{definition} The (operational) meaning of most \cpgcl program constructs are standard.
+where $E\colon \N^k \to \N$ is an arithmetic expression, $B \subseteq \N^k$ is a predicate, and $p \in [0,1]$.\footnote{We do not give an explicit syntax for $E$ and $B$ as it is irrelevant at this point.
+When dealing with \emph{automation}, we present a concrete syntax, cf.\ \cref{tab:redip} on page \pageref{tab:redip}.} \end{definition} The meaning of most \cpgcl program constructs is standard.
 The \emph{probabilistic choice} $\{P\}\,[\,p\,]\,\{Q\}$ executes $P$ with probability $p \in [0,1]$ and $Q$ with probability $1-p$.
 The \emph{conditioning statement} $\codify{observe}(B)$ \enquote{blocks} all program runs that violate the guard $B$ and normalizes the probabilities of the remaining runs.
-Recall Prog.\ \ref{prog:telephone} on page \pageref{prog:telephone}, which models the telephone operator scenario.
-In that example, the operator observes 5 calls in the last hour (indicated by $\observe{\progvar{c} = 5}$).
-To reflect this, all program states where $\progvar{c} \neq 5$ are assigned probability zero, which may result in losing probability mass.
-We redistributed the lost probability mass over the valid program states by \emph{renormalizing} the distribution appropriately.
-To identify program runs violating the observations, we extend the domain of formal power series -- and thereby the domain of PGFs -- with a dedicated indeterminate aggregating the probability of observation violations: \begin{definition}[\efps and \epgf] Let $\bvec{X} = (X_1, \ldots, X_k)$ and $X_\lightning$\! be indeterminates.
-For any program state $\sigma = (\sigma_1, \ldots, \sigma_k) \in \N^k$, $\bvec{X}^\sigma$\! denotes the monomial $X_1^{\sigma_1}\cdots X_k^{\sigma_k}$.
-An \emph{extended formal power series (eFPS)} is an object of the form
+For example, in Prog.\ \ref{prog:telephone} on page \pageref{prog:telephone}, the telephone operator observes 5 calls in the last hour as indicated by $\observe{\progvar{c} = 5}$.
+To reflect this, all program states where $\progvar{c} \neq 5$ are assigned probability zero.
+The program's distribution is adjusted by normalizing the probability of runs satisfying $\progvar{c} =5$ by the total probability mass of all runs violating this condition.

+To identify program runs violating the observations, we extend the domain of FPSs -- and thus the domain of PGFs -- with a dedicated indeterminate $X_\lightning$\! aggregating observation-violation probability: \begin{definition}[\efps and \epgf] Let $\bvec{X}$ and $X_\lightning$\! be indeterminates.
+For any program state valuations $\sigma \in \N^k$, an \emph{extended} formal power series (eFPS) is of the form\footnote{The coefficients $\coef{\cdot}{F}$ range over $\R_{\geq 0}^\infty$ to enforce a complete lattice structure over $\efps$; see details in \cref{apx:domaintheory,apx:semantics}.}